ektrah/libsodium-core/CONTRIBUTING.md

 Please if you see compiler warnings fix them.

+#### Security

+As the purpose of this library is to make it easier for developers to implement secure crypto, all changes must meet the following requirements:

+ * Must not introduce a weakness, or potential weakness.
+If there is doubt, a change won't be merged.
+ * Must not add confusion to the interface.
+Usability is critical.
+ * Must not reference libraries beyond [libsodium](https://github.com/jedisct1/libsodium) and those shipped with the .NET Framework.
+ * Code must be clear, readable, well commented.
+Code the isn't clear makes audits more difficult.
+ * Must not include crypto implementations.
+All implementations must be in `libsodium`.

 ### Using the issue tracker

 The [issue tracker](https://github.com/adamcaudill/libsodium-net/issues?state=open) is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests), but please respect the following restrictions: